Anchal College, Padampur

-Anchal college is an undergraduate college under Odisha Government in the Bargarh District.
-This college was established in 1965.
-This university was earlier affiliated to Utkal University, after the establishment of Sambalpur University in 1966 it was later added to later one.
+Anchal college is a public undergraduate college in Bargarh District of Odisha, India.
+Established in 1965, the college was initially affiliated to Utkal University.
+After the establishment of Sambalpur University in 1966, the college came to be affiliated to this new university.
 This college provides education in Higher Secondary and Degree level in Arts, Science and Commerce.

 History

 The college is one of the oldest college in western Odisha being established in the year 1965.
 This college is a fully aided educational institution of the government of Odisha, having many UGC- scale teachers.
 The college was credited with a "B" grade by NAAC.

 This college was early afflicted with Utkal University, till when in 1969 Sambalpur University came into existence and afflicted with the new university.

 It is present in the revenue district of Bargarh.

 Department

 The college provides teaching in the following courses: